prajwalendra/mcp/src/openapi-mcp-server/tests/README.md

 3. Test both success and failure paths
 4. Include tests for edge cases
 5. Ensure tests are isolated and don't depend on external state
+6. For prompt tests, verify both content generation and registration